kuritz/nyc-qmp-cooker/README.md

 * figure out better versioning since any build just grabs the latest from the meshfeed

+#Build Steps with Docker

+* Dependencies - Docker, Drone binary for drone ci, case-sensitive file system
+1) drone exec
+2) binaries will be in the ouput folder

 ## FYI Everything bellow is from the LibreMesh and not super applicable but left in to make merges back in simpler

 # lime-sdk cooker